-Operating your vehicle is a considerable expense when you consider your car payments, insurance, gas, maintenance and more.
+Operating your vehicle is a considerable expense when you take into account your car payments, insurance, gas, maintenance and more.
 It can certainly make a significant dent in your monthly budget.
-The good news that if you’re self-employed, you may be able to write off some of these expenses if you use your car for business purposes too.
+The good news is that if you’re self-employed, you may be able to write off some of these expenses if you use your car for business purposes too.

 What can I deduct on my taxes?